JaySinghvi/Quantitative-Research/README.md

 2. Conducted in-depth analysis of a book of loans, employing statistical techniques to estimate customers' probability of default, contributing to risk management strategies.
 3. Utilized dynamic programming to transform FICO scores into categorical data, improving the accuracy of predictive models for loan defaults.
 4. Developed a logistic regression model to classify default risks, providing actionable insights for financial decision-making processes.
-5. Collaborated with a diverse team of participants, fostering a collaborative environment and exchanging knowledge on advanced quantitative research methodologies.
-6.Gained practical experience with financial modeling, statistical analysis, and data-driven decision-making, enhancing my quantitative research skills.
+5.Gained practical experience with financial modeling, statistical analysis, and data-driven decision-making, enhancing my quantitative research skills.